· AI

 What the Partner Network is

 The Claude Partner Network launched on March 12, 2026.
 Anthropic describes it plainly as a program for partner organizations helping enterprises adopt Claude, and the announcement names three things it provides: “training courses, dedicated technical support, and joint market development.”
-There is a nine-figure commitment behind it; Anthropic said it would put an initial investment in the hundreds of millions into supporting partners through the year, and expects to spend more over time.
+There is a nine-figure commitment behind it; Anthropic said it would put an initial $100 million into supporting partners through the year, and expects to spend more over time.

 Strip the announcement down and the shape is clear.
 This is an enablement program.
 It exists because Anthropic sells Claude to enterprises, enterprises need help adopting it, and a network of consultancies and integrators is how that help scales beyond Anthropic’s own staff.
 The partners are a distribution channel.
 The program is the set of tools Anthropic hands that channel so it sells and delivers Claude well.
 None of that is a criticism, it is just what the thing is, and seeing it clearly is what stops you from misreading the program as a stamp of approval.
 It is not a stamp.
 It is a toolkit, offered to anyone willing to pick it up, because a toolkit in unmotivated hands costs Anthropic nothing.